 A significant aspect to the novelization is the Fourth Doctor and Romana punting on the Cam scene in Cambridge.
 This is actually derived from the abandoned TV story ‘Shada’.
 So this is the first time where Terrance Dicks actually novelized a scene from a ‘Doctor Who’ adventure by Douglas Adams.

 Now I know that Terrance Dicks’ novelization of that scene doesn’t match to the one featured in the Gareth Roberts’ novelization of ‘Shada’ in 2012.
 I’m surprised Gareth Roberts didn’t follow it in Terrance Dicks’ novelization.
 But the fact it’s there in ‘The Five Doctors’ novelization is very intriguing.

 I like how the Fourth Doctor and Romana are restored back to their proper place and time after the crisis with Rassilon has finished.
 Instead of having the scene of the Doctor and Romana restored featured in the original 1983 version of the TV story, it matches more to the Special Edition version.

-The Doctor and Romana are put back on the punt on the Cann from where they were last picked up.
+The Doctor and Romana are put back on their punt on the Cam from where they were last picked up.
 The Doctor is even given a line of dialogue after he and Romana are put back which wasn’t in the Special Edition version.
 It works better compared to the extra scene in the 1993 version of the story.